 The brand color: bright red – permanent, immediate, and passionate.
-Straight away, the brand is differentiated from the greys and yellows of most online bullion dealers.
-Passion: red stands for the urgency of investing, and the fear of missing out.
+Straight away, the brand is differentiated from the greys and yellows of most online vendors.
+Red stands for the urgency of investing, and the fear of missing out.

 As a UK based company heavily reliant on the trust and guarantees of the Royal Mail (postbox red), the brand establishes a continuous color from purchase to delivery.

 The brand logo is composed of two fonts: ‘Intro’ and, ironically titled ‘Silverfake’.
 Epic is the strong, familiar word – it suits a bold font that is visible and meaningful in isolation.
 The other font adds an element of the Wild West – evoking the Gold Rush era and the rugged individualism of cowboys and mining exploration.
 This theme runs across the brand’s look, feel and even sound…

 The two logo fonts only appear in the logo itself, effectively distinguishing it from other copy.
 The two accompanying typefaces are Monstserrat – for headings, and Helevetica – for paragraphs.
 They create approachability that counters the bold individalism of other elements.
 The brand colours – red, white and black – are declarative, urgent, and confident.